deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/coding.md

 # Coding

---

-**Only ~0.3% of the world's population today can code, and this small group has built all of the world's ~6.3 million mobile apps.
-Which means that 99.7% of the world fully depends on 0.3%, which is huge**
+Only ~0.3% of the world's population today can code, and this small group has built all of the world's ~6.3 million mobile apps.
+Which means that 99.7% of the world fully depends on 0.3%, which is huge

 In the next 5 years, a total of ~500 million apps are likely to be built of which 450 million are likely to be built using no/low-code platforms.